canonical/rt-tests-snap/README.md

 ```

 ### Add aliases
-You can add [aliases](https://snapcraft.io/docs/commands-and-aliases) to run the application commands without the namespace.
+You can add [aliases](https://snapcraft.io/docs/commands-and-aliases) to run the program commands without the namespace.
 For example:
 ```console
 $ sudo snap alias rt-tests.cyclictest cyclictest
 Added: